xueewang/me/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Hi there, I’m Xue Wang.
+subtitle: Hi there!
+I'm Xue Wang.

 profile:
   align: right